MinaFoundation/list-of-projects/README.md

-# Awesome Mina
+# List of Projects on Mina and o1js

-In this repository, you can find a list of zkApps and libraries related to Mina Blockchain that are developed by Mina Foundation, O(1) Labs, and community members.
+In this repository, you can find a list of zkApps and libraries related to Mina Protocol that are developed by Mina Foundation, O(1) Labs, and other ecosystem partners.

 Please note that a zkApp or library may be listed in multiple files if it falls into multiple categories.